Monitor Exports from Packages in Monorepos

 There are 2 things to note here:

-2. We have a good idea of what is being exposed from fishing
+- We have no idea what is being exposed from

 One approach when building a consumer-facing package like this is to use explicit named exports in the index module (we will set aside the fact you can deep import, something which we've disabled through eslint in our projects).